How to Write a Canadian Resume: Format, Bilingual Rules & Provincial Differences

 Bilingual formatting: If you're applying for a bilingual role, list your language proficiency prominently: "English: Native | French: Professional working proficiency (TEF C1)" or "Français: Langue maternelle | Anglais: Compétence professionnelle complète."

 Quebec-specific rules: Quebec's Charter of the French Language (Loi 101) requires French as the language of work in most Quebec workplaces with 25+ employees.
-Resume and cover letter in French are standard for Quebec applications.4
+Resume and cover letter in French are standard for Quebec applications.
+New Brunswick is Canada's only officially bilingual province — bilingual candidates have a distinct advantage for both government and private-sector roles there.4

 Canadian English vs. American English